 This review surveys the phonological asymmetries between roots and non-roots (affixes, clitics).
 It starts with an extraphonological, structural definition of roots, and considers those non-phonological properties that are phonologically relevant: they are easily borrowed, and they are most deeply embedded.
 The empirical portion of the review concentrates on templaticism and size restrictions, asymmetries in segmental contrast/inventories, the properties of multi-root words (compounds), and accentual characteristics that differ between roots and affixes.
 The theoretical section surveys theories that account for these properties: Prosodic Morphology, Positional Faithfulness, the cycle and its analogs, and Anti-Faithfulness.
 I then critically review several recent and not-so-recent proposals that blur the line between affixes and roots, using the ‘root’ designation diacritically or recasting diacritic distinctions as structural distinctions.
 The concluding section discusses the role of roots in phonological learnability.

 Gouskova, Maria and Jonathan David Bobaljik.
 2021.
-Russian baby diminutives: Heading toward an analysis.
+The lexical core of a complex functional affix: Russian baby-diminutive -onok.
 Manuscript, NYU and Harvard. [pdf]

 These are some resources for phonetics students who want to know what languages have certain sounds, how these sounds are produced, and where in the world the languages are spoken.

 World Atlas of Linguistic Structures: this is a resource on linguistic typology–classification of languages according to various characteristics.
 There is a page listing features of interest, and the atlas can be searched for specific language names, as well.
 Here is the page on the velar nasal, for example: